MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow's potential to cause skin irritation refers to its ability to induce redness, itching, or rash when applied topically or in some cases, when ingested.
 This adverse reaction could be attributed to constituents such as sesquiterpene lactones, specifically achillin and achillicin, found in the plant.
 These compounds possess known anti-inflammatory properties but can also trigger allergic reactions in some individuals, leading to skin irritation upon contact or application.

-yarrow's ability to cause skin irritation can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to cause skin irritation can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow Can Cause Skin Irritation](/images/achillea-millefolium-medicine-side-effects-can-cause-skin-irritation.jpg "Yarrow Can Cause Skin Irritation")